 Problems with the appearance or function of the hand can be the result of injury, birth defects or degenerative conditions.

 Arthritis is a condition in which a joint and the surrounding tissue become swollen and painful.
+The symptoms may be relieved by an injection of steroid into the joint.
 If surgery is necessary, it may involve replacement of the joint with an artificial joint or removal or repair of swollen or damaged tissue.
+The joint may also be fused, to prevent pain.

 Surgery may sometimes be required for hand abnormalities that are present at birth such as too many or too few fingers, webbed fingers or joints that won’t bend.

 Damage to tendons, nerves, joints and bones in the hand may require surgical repair.
-In some cases, tissue may be transferred from a healthy part of your body to the injured site (grafting).
+In some cases, tissue may be transferred from a healthy part of your body to the injured site.